meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 Now, as we are able to calculate every LibC function, the ASLR is being useless.

 # Magic gadget
-To exploit this binary, my first idea was to overwrite the GOT entry of the "printf" function with the "system" function address and then send the string "/bin/sh" to "system" but as you can see on the precedent image, between the call to "bzero" and "fflush", there is a call to "printf" so if we overwrite this function address with the one of "system", the binary is going to Segmentation Fault when it will call "printf" because we don't control its argument.
+To exploit this binary, my first idea was to overwrite the GOT entry of printf() with the address of system() and then send the string "/bin/sh" to system() but as you can see on the precedent image, between the call to bzero() and fflush(), there is a call to printf() so if we overwrite this function address with the one of system(), the binary is going to Segmentation Fault when it will call printf() because we don't control its argument.

 To bypass this problem, I used the solution of the Magic Gadget.
 We are going to overwrite one of the GOT entry with the address of one Magic gadget contained in the LibC to get a shell.

 But first, what is a Magic Gadget?

-A Magic Gadget is a piece of assembly code in the LibC which make a call to the "execve" function with the string "/bin/sh" as argument.
+A Magic Gadget is a piece of assembly code in the LibC which make a call to execve() with the string "/bin/sh" as argument.
 There are several Magic Gadget in the LibC but for this exploit I have chosen this one:

 ![Magic Gadget](/assets/media/magic_gadget.png)